 25. “Most studies of the IM focus on binary values of the spins”, this should be cited; feels impossible to know without a very comprehensive literature review.

-EW: It is hard to track how many scientific research papers are based on binary spin Ising model, vs. how many on continuous spin values.
+EW: It is hard to track how many scientific research papers are based on binary spin Ising model. , vs. how many on continuous spin values.
 But most of the literature cited in section I.A and II.A are based on binary spin values.
 We have reworded this sentence in the paper to make it more accurate and also added citations too.

 26. I have the same concern as above re: the normalization of Equation (5).